 Pain without mjEdit

-• IP lists in Excel, hostnames in DNS, MAC addresses in DHCP – nothing correlates with the compliance docs.
+• IP lists in Excel, hostnames in DNS, MAC addresses in DHCP - nothing correlates with the compliance documentation.

-• Every new server: update five Excel sheets and check consistency.
+• For every new server: update 5 Excel sheets and check for consistency.

-• Network diagrams as Visio files that no one trusts anymore.
+• Network plans as a Visio file that no one trusts anymore.

 How mjEdit helps